Strike: There is power struggle in the camp of UTAG – FWSC boss reveals

 This action came on the heels of, among other things, “The failure by the government to implement the 2017-2020conditiosn of service as agreed,” a statement said.

-This was as a result of the failure of the government to resolve their issues.
+This was a result of the failure of the government to resolve their issues.

 “As a matter of urgency, we also call on the Employer to restore members to the 2013 IMP of 114% of Basic Salary in the interim whilst Government goes ahead to formulate guidelines to implement the appropriate recommendations to address the CoS of the University Teacher.
 Following the uneasiness among UTAG members, any delay by the Employer would further exacerbate